starcitizen-lug/knowledge-base/wiki/index.md

 > Easy Anticheat enforcement has been enabled on LIVE
 >
 > - We're ready!
 [Follow the instructions](Troubleshooting/easy-anti-cheat) to fix your existing install.
 New installs via the Helper handle it automagically.

-{: .important-title }
-> (Oct 25, 2024)
->
-> Vulkan Crash or Black Screen
->
-> - Possible error similar to: `Fatal Error: Acquire Next Image Failed`
-> - Vulkan is currently hit-or-miss
-> - If you experience this, [we recommend using DX11 for now](Troubleshooting/crashes#crash-or-black-screen-while-using-vulkan-beta-renderer)

 ### General News